datascopeanalytics/golden-sixpacks/README.md

 packages
 on the virtual machine.

-* SSH to the virtual machine with `vagrant ssh FabTools_StartKit` # project name from config.ini
+* SSH to the virtual machine with `vagrant ssh golden-sixpacks`

-* Put in any python or other unix tools you want in requirements/python or requirements/debian
+* Run the flask development server with `python app.py` on the virtual machine

+* You can interact with the server on your browser at `http://localhost:5000`